-Need a super easy and so pretty idea for spring decorating?
-Here's the prettiest spring centerpiece you can make in about 20 minutes.
-And once you have made it once you can create different arrangements for any time of year.
+Need a super easy and pretty idea for spring decorating?
+Here’s the prettiest spring centerpiece you can make in about 20 minutes.

 Happy almost Spring!!!
 We are starting to celebrate spring here on the blog!
 Ready to make a super easy spring centerpiece that will take only a few minutes to put together and it’s so so pretty!
 And you can recreate it in so many ways with so many different things.